 The Legal Owner acquires and holds the Assets for the risk and account of the Investors.
-Investors shall have no proprietary rights with respect to the Assets but are economically entitled to the benefits there from.
+Investors shall have no proprietary rights with respect to the Assets but are economically entitled to its benefits.

 The management board of the Legal Owner consists of the Stak.
-The AIF Manager serves as the director of the Stak
+The AIF Manager serves as the director of the Stak.